This Is How I Cook

 Not that long ago I followed a blogger named Chicago John.
 He fed us incredible Italian recipes from his aunt and mother.
 He also left great comments on all the blogs he followed!

-His blog, "From the Bartolini Kitchens" is still out there but I don't believe he is posting anymore.
-Lucky me though, I bought the cookbook he published with all his favorite family recipes.
+His blog, "From the Bartolini Kitchens" is still out there but I don't believe he is posting anymore, though his recipes are still there along with his great stories.
+Lucky me though, I bought his book published with all his favorite family recipes.
 It was there I discovered how easy this Italian vegetable relish is to make.

 If you have lots of vegetables still awaiting use in your garden, I heartily recommend this.
-Perfect kept in the fridge and I imagine it would also make a fabulous gift for any food lover.
+Perfect kept in the fridge and I know it would make a fabulous gift for any food lover.

 Harvest time is here and it feels good knowing I'll have plenty to rely on all winter long.